gaelrenoux/gaston/README.md

     - This uses the ScheduleGenerator, which is only used for this.
     - This schedule has been assignment-optimized (see below).
 - If not using backtracking (backtrack-initial-schedule option is set to false), we start with an empty schedule.
 This is recommended if you expect some persons to be unassigned on some slots.
-    - This starts using `Schedule.everyoneUnassigned`.
+    - This starts using `Schedule.startingUnassignedOrForced`.

 TODO: Document why backtracking is actually useful.
 Seems like always starting from an empty schedule would be easier.
 Maybe it's faster?